Extended Year HQ

 Camp starts at 9:00 a.m. with pick up at noon.
 Here's a peek at the schedule:

 9:00 a.m.
-It starts with a splash,
+It Starts with a Splash!

 A quick change into dry clothes followed by a nutritious school-provided snack to power up campers for the exciting activities ahead.